 "In order to meet the challenges facing all of us, we will need a spirituality grounded in the human heart, rather than beliefs or ideals.
 One that cultivates the best in each of us, challenges us to function at the level of full self-expression, and affirms the fundamental and immeasurable value of every living being.” — Seijaku Roshi

-We are a diverse community of Contemplative Monks, founded in 1985 by our brother, the Abbot Seijaku Roshi.
-Inspired by a monastic tradition reaching back centuries, and supported by men and women from all walks of life; shaped by the teachings of the Buddhadharma, the Mystical Torah, the Rule of Saint Benedict, and the Gospels.
+We are a diverse community of Contemplative Zen Monks, founded in 1985 by our brother, the Abbot Seijaku Roshi.
+Inspired by a monastic tradition reaching back centuries, and supported by men and women from all walks of life, we are shaped by the teachings of the Buddhadharma, the Mystical Torah, the Rule of Saint Benedict, and the Gospels.

-We hope to live the teachings of Loving-kindness, Compassion, and Benevolent Service together.
+We hope to live the teachings of Loving-kindness, Compassion, and Benevolent Service for all beings together.
 Seeking to help create

-Whether you come for a Wednesday Evening Class, a seminar, or a one-day or half day, or weekend retreat, you will have the opportunity to experience the Monastery's cloister - a dynamic integrated spiritual community and a place to encounter your own inner silence, wisdom, and compassion.
+Whether attending in-person or online, a Wednesday Evening Zen Studies Class, a seminar, Liturgy Service, or a one-day, half-day, or weekend retreat, you will have the opportunity to experience the Monastery's cloister - a dynamic, integrated spiritual community and a place to encounter your own inner silence, wisdom, and compassion.

 by Joe Lamberti, Cherry Hill Courier-Post